Zutchey/FedoraPostInstallScript/README.md

 # FedoraPostInstallScript
 NOT TESTED ON NVIDIA OR INTEL GPUS!!!

 Should work for Intel GPUs, and might make a script for NVIDIA GPUs later on.
 Only problem is I don't have an NVIDIA GPU.
-At least not a current one.
+At least not an RTX one.

 This is a script made by me for Fedora, and only Fedora, to be used post install.
 It is based on my own preferences of how I prefer my Fedora system.
 This script is made so that the user only has to give one input and the script does the rest.